uboslinux/ubos-docs/sphinx/users/troubleshooting.rst

 .. code-block:: none

-   > sudo systemctl is-system-running
+   % sudo systemctl is-system-running

 and only proceed once its reports "running".

-On any device: a package not found error when installing a new app
+On any device: a package not found error when installing a new App
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This can happen if you haven't updated your UBOS device for some time. ``ubos-admin`` will attempt to install a package that has been upgraded since, and can't find the old version.

-Always execute ``ubos-admin update`` before installing a new app.
+Always execute ``ubos-admin update`` before installing a new :term:`App`.

 Image problems
 --------------